werner33/AdvancedBasicsForWeb/TDDWithInteractiveComponent.md

     We want our component to have two parts: a presentation for the current count, with a testid of 'counter__display', starting at 0 and a button with some text that says 'click me'.
 On every click, the counter should increment by one.

-    So first, use your knowledge from the previous lesson to write tests making sure the component has a '0' when it loads and a button with the text.
+    So first, use your knowledge from the previous lesson to write tests making sure the component has a '0' when it loads and a button with the text 'click me'.

     You know what to do.
 If you feel stuck, check the [previous lesson for clues](https://github.com/werner33/AdvancedBasicsForWeb/blob/main/TDDWithTestingLibrary.md).